The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Discussion

 \section{Discussion}

 The detection of radio emission from SN 2023fyq allows for the first constraints on mass-loss up to 8 years pre-explosion in a SN\, Ibn.
-There are two clear results from our modeling: \begin{enumerate} \item The best-fit model to the radio emission suggests mass loss at a rate $\sim$0.004\,M$_{\odot}\,\mathrm{yr}^{-1}$ from 0.7--3 years before the explosion for a wind velocity of 1700 km/s (corresponding to CSM from (0.4--1.4)$\times 10^{16}$ cm). \item The non-detection at $\Delta t = 525$\,days suggests that there was a significant drop in CSM density at $R \sim 2\times 10^{16}$ cm.
-This is confirmed by an X-ray non-detection at $\Delta t = 542$\,days, which suggests any CSM interaction is below detection and implies a shell-like CSM. \end{enumerate} These results line up well with the conclusions from other wavelengths.
-From an analysis of the optical spectroscopy and lightcurves, \cite{Dong_2024} and \cite{Brennan_2024} determined that SN\,2023fyq was surrounded by a highly dense torus of CSM created by intensive mass loss (at a rate of $\sim$ 1 $\mathrm{M_{\odot}\,yr^{-1}}$) in the last 40 days before explosion that caused the sharply rising precursor emission.
-Assuming our CSM speed, this would only create CSM out to $R \approx 3 \times 10^{15}$ cm, which is a smaller radius than the CSM radius at any epoch at which we obtained detections.
-The authors also suggest that there was further mass loss at longer before the explosion caused by less intensive precursor outbursts that may have created a shell of less dense CSM (with no specifics on the density) at larger radii ($R \gtrsim 3 \times 10^{15}$\,cm).
-This shell could correspond to the material traced by our radio observations, whereas the mass loss immediately preceding the explosion may have caused strong absorption consistent with our early non-detections up to $\Delta t = 58$\,days ($R \lesssim 4\times10^{15}$\,cm).
+There are two clear results from our modeling: \begin{enumerate} \item The best-fit model to the radio emission suggests mass loss at a rate $\sim$0.004\,M$_{\odot}\,\mathrm{yr}^{-1}$ from 0.7--3 years before the explosion for a CSM velocity of 1700 km/s as measured in optical spectra \citep{Dong_2024}.
+This mass-loss rate translates to constraints on CSM density from (0.4--1.4)$\times 10^{16}$ cm. \item The non-detections at $\Delta t = 525$\, days suggest that there was a drop in CSM density at $R \sim 2\times 10^{16}$ cm (suggesting a drop by a factor $>$ 2 in progenitor mass-loss rate).
+This is confirmed by an X-ray non-detection at $\Delta t = 542$\,days, which gives a similar limit on the mass-loss rate and implies a shell-like CSM. \end{enumerate} From an analysis of the optical spectroscopy and lightcurves, \cite{Dong_2024} and \cite{Brennan_2024} determined that SN\,2023fyq was surrounded by a highly dense torus of CSM created by intensive mass loss (at a rate of $\sim$ 1 $\mathrm{M_{\odot}\,yr^{-1}}$) in the last 40 days before explosion that caused the sharply rising precursor emission.
+Assuming our CSM speed of 1700 km/s, this would only create CSM out to $R \approx 3 \times 10^{15}$ cm, which is a smaller radius than the CSM radius at any epoch at which we obtained detections.
+The authors also suggest that there was further mass loss at earlier times before the explosion caused by less intensive precursor outbursts that may have created a shell of less dense CSM (with no specifics on the density) at larger radii ($R \gtrsim 3 \times 10^{15}$\,cm).
+This shell could correspond to the material traced by our radio observations, whereas the mass loss immediately preceding the explosion may have caused strong radio absorption consistent with our early non-detections up to $\Delta t = 58$\,days ($R \lesssim 4\times10^{15}$\,cm).
 On the nature of the progenitor, \citet{Dong_2024} concluded that SN\,2023fyq was a helium star in a binary system with a compact object which either merged or experienced runaway core collapse very close to explosion.
 This merger-precursor scenario has been considered and modeled in detail by \citet{Tsuna_2024}, and the mass-loss rate we measure in these initial phases up to 1 year pre-explosion is generally consistent with the mass-loss values they find.
 However, it does not match the increase in mass-loss rate (as we assume a standard $r^{-2}$ profile given that our data do not fully constrain the density profile) as seen in Figure \ref{fig:ML}.
-This mass-loss timescale is common in type Ibn supernovae \citep{Smith_2014}, and the merger scenario does provide a clear explanation in this case for why the mass-loss would only occur at an elevated rate for such a limited time frame.
+This short mass-loss timescale ($<$ 10 years before the explosion) is common in type Ibn supernovae \citep{Smith_2014}, and the merger scenario does provide a clear explanation in this case for why the mass-loss would only occur at an elevated rate for such a limited time frame.